 Embodied Learning: Our vision and practice at Foresta KIDS

-Growing up in the post-Soviet Latvia my education was so far from lived life that from the beginning on I wanted to build a studio for learning experiences that would be rooted in complexities of everyday life.
+When we were kids our education was so far from lived life that from the beginning of our Foresta journey we wanted to explore learning experiences that would be rooted in complexities of everyday life.
 From personal experiences came a realisation that to deal well with life’s demands requires a full body presence.
 Often it’s not enough to be smart, and know many things.
 One needs to acknowledge and value different ways of knowing, as well as to find the balance between doing and reflection, activity and contemplation.
 This search for an approach to learning that is more integrated, attentive and tuned-in to lived life is a lifetime endeavour, and we are just at the beginning.
-We started designing learning experiences for people, adults and children, four years ago, with a wish to combine creativity and somatic awareness in our projects.
+We started designing learning experiences for people, adults and children, with a wish to combine creativity and somatic awareness in our projects.
 We called it embodied learning dedicated to creative expression.
 Not just for the sake of being creative, but as a possibility to develop a personal way of doing things, to live a life of one’s own, to continuously expand attention to the world around and find joy in all this.

 It’s an ongoing adventure, through which we also recreate ourselves over and over.
-We see our role in creating and holding the space, the environment that is inspiring people to learn, grow and be alive.
-A kind of flexible structure that can support people in being present, being honestly themselves, and attentive to the world.
+We see our role in holding the space, the environment that is inspiring people to learn, grow and be alive.
+A kind of flexible structure that can support people in being present, being honestly themselves, and attentive to the world around.
 Attention is at the core of our mores.
-Attention as both — respect towards life as it unfolds, not trying to impose from outside but rather being facilitators holding the space, as well as care — an ability to be involved, to give what is needed in different moments, to guide, to share our knowledge and experience when required.
-An example of such attention in action is education of the senses through experiences.
-For instance, instead of looking at a tree in a book, we find it much more interesting to go to the tree, feel it, touch it, smell it, climb it, and then we can come back and draw, sculpt, or talk to share our experiences.
+Attention as both — respect towards life as it unfolds, not trying to impose from outside but rather being facilitators, as well as care — an ability to be involved, to give what is needed in different moments, to guide, to share our knowledge and experience when required.
+An example of such attention in action is education of senses through experiences.
+For instance, instead of looking at a tree in a book, we find it much more interesting to go to the tree, feel it, touch it, smell it, climb it, and then we can come back and draw, sculpt, play, write, talk to share our experiences.
 It is a sensitivity that goes both ways - to the world around as well as to oneself, and the processes of one's own body.
 Here are the principles in which we ground our work:

 * Bringing theory and practice together.